hazymorning/origami_weather/README.md

 ## History

-This card started in early 2026.
-The original version lived under a different name and a different GitHub account.
-At some point, maintaining a public project stopped being fun.
-Most of the feedback was issues and requests, and there was little to balance that out.
-So the old account and repo were deleted.

-After a break, the motivation came back, but the focus shifted.
-Development continued in private, with the goal of getting the core right before putting it out there again.
-Origami Weather is that full rebuild.
-It's smaller, more focused, and built around being a layout builder first.
+This card originally launched under the name Atmospheric Weather Card on a previous GitHub account.
+After maintaining it for over six months, I stepped away from the project.
+Origami Weather is a full rebuild from the ground up — informed by everything I learned from that first version, but with cleaner code, a clearer scope, and a fresh start.

 <br>

-> **Note on AI:** AI is part of the workflow here.
-It helps test ideas and get through the tedious parts faster.
+> **Note on AI:** AI mostly defaults to the easiest or most generic solution, and that is rarely the best one.
+It has its place though — without it, a solo project like this would take significantly more time.
+It's used in this card to write cleaner code, debug issues, and test out new ideas.

 <br>